csmig/stig-manager/docs/user-guide/user-guide.rst

    * Switch between Revisions of the STIG being displayed.

-The menu bar also supports a variety of status and Title filters.
+The menu bar also supports a variety of status and Title filters, and indicates if the Reviews for this Asset can be changed by the User.

+.. thumbnail:: /assets/images/asset-review-writeable.png
+      :width: 50%
+      :show_caption: True
+      :title: Reviews can be changed by this User.

+.. thumbnail:: /assets/images/asset-review-read-only.png
+      :width: 50%
+      :show_caption: True
+      :title: Reviews cannot be changed by this User.

 .. note::
    STIG Manager does not retain the .ckl or XCCDF files that are imported.
 The files are parsed and the individual Reviews are stored in STIG Manager's Database.
 STIG Manager can produce a new .ckl representation of its Reviews on demand.